Dakotaz

 Brett Hoffman (born July 13, 1986), better known as dakotaz, is an American Twitch streamer and YouTuber from Dearborn, Michigan who plays Fortnite: Battle Royale as well as other titles.
-While he has streamed other games in the past, including Fortnite almost exclusively, he now plays a variety including Among Us.
+While he has streamed other games in the past, including Fortnite almost exclusively, he now plays a variety including Valorant.
 He also uses the tag "Dark", his alias is sometimes abbreviated "DK".